All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Jägermeister: the hunter's elixir that became a party symbol

-The name Jägermeister translates to “master hunter,” meaning a hunting rank in Germany.
+The name Jägermeister translates to “master hunter,” referring to a hunting rank in Germany.
 This liqueur was invented by Kurt Mast in 1934 — a descendant of a family that produced vinegar and herbal tinctures.
 Initially, the drink had a medicinal purpose: it consisted of 56 ingredients — herbs, flowers, bark, roots, and fruits — and was used to aid digestion, treat coughs, and colds.

 Kurt's father suffered from stomach pains, so he experimented with recipes, seeking the perfect balance of bitterness and sweetness.
 The resulting liqueur was so rich that it began to be recommended as a “bitter aperitif for health.”
-The emblem featuring a deer and a shining cross references the legend of Saint Hubert, the patron saint of hunters.
+The emblem with a deer and a shining cross references the legend of Saint Hubert, the patron saint of hunters.

 Only in the 20th century did Jägermeister become a youth symbol: first in Germany, and then in the USA, where the brand aggressively promoted itself through rock festivals and nightclubs.
 Thus, a medicinal tincture transformed into one of the world's most popular shots.